Overcoming perfectionism as an entrepreneur

 It is important to let go of (self-)judgment.
 Patterns like perfectionism, self-sabotage, procrastination, etc. are simply indicators of an imbalance.
 And you can 100% rebalance any imbalance, you can heal from anything.

-I've been training myself to let go of (self-)judgment and be mindful of the energy I put behind words.
-You definitely don't want to judge yourself for that.
+I've been training myself to let go of (self-)judgment and be mindful of the energy I put behind words and I always encourage my clients to take these steps too.
+You definitely don't want to judge yourself for being a perfectionist (or for anything, really).
 It's not your fault.
-But as a leader, it is your responsibility to shift it if you're not comfortable and if you want to reach your next level.
+But as a leader, it is your responsibility to shift it if you're not comfortable and want to reach your next level.

 See it like a powerlifter or strongman increasing the weight of his deadlift sessions progressively every day to build up strength and muscle... it's a good analogy to explain how a new mindset can be built up daily.